 Swanstrom spent the 2006 and 2007 seasons as an assistant coach at the University of Redlands.
 There, he coached the quarterbacks (2006) and wide receivers (2007).
 He spent the 2005-06 school year as an assistant football and baseball coach at Stratford High School, where he coached current Indianapolis Colts quarterback Andrew Luck in summer passing leagues.
 Luck was the top pick in the 2012 NFL Draft.

 In addition to his coaching exploits and playing career at Rhodes, Swanstrom coached and played for the Darmstadt Diamonds of the German Football League.

-Swanstrom and his wife, Kristin, reside in Hamden and have one son, Harrison, who was born last November.
+Swanstrom and his wife, Kristin, reside in Hampden and have one son, Harrison.